 Students are expected to attend all class sessions and actively participate by raising questions and issues in class discussions and exercises.
-Students are expected to be prepared to respond to the instructor's discussion questions.
+Students should be prepared to respond to the instructor's discussion questions.
 To foster contributions, students will be asked to respond in writing to key questions about the readings.
 These written critical thinking assignments will be assigned as homework and will focus on the main themes of the selected week's class readings.
-Review and sign active learning contract for part of this grade.